dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**If you set your goals ridiculously high and it's a failure, you will fail above everyone else's success.**
+**Your mind is a powerful thing.
+When you fill it with positive thoughts, your life will start to change.**

-James Cameron
+Anonymous